sociostat/sociostat.github.io/README.md

 ## Editing

-Hydra is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in CloudCannon.
+Socio-Stat is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in CloudCannon.

 ### Posts